-We are grateful for helpful comments from Svenja Fluhrer, Bisrat Haile, Luitfred Kissoly, Giulia Malevolti, Lukas Mogge, Niklas Murken, Claudio Ngassa, Ephraim Nkonya, Nelson Ochieng, Julian Röckert, participants of the LANDac Conference 2021, the Households in Conflict (HiCN) Workshop 2021, the IASC Land Commons conference, the PEGNet Conference 2022, the CSAE Conference 2023, and the participants of the AAS PhD seminar at PIK.
-We particularly wish to thank Anja Faße, as well as research staff at the University of Hannover and the Sokoine University of Agriculture for implementing the panel survey and for making the data available to us.
-The research was funded by the German National Academic Foundation and the Agrica project funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-The household survey was collected as a part of the Trans-SEC project (www.trans-sec.org), which was funded by BMBF and co-financed by BMZ.
-We also thank the Leibniz Centre for Agricultural Landscape Research (ZALF) for coordinating the Trans-SEC project.
-Responsibility for the content of this paper lies solely with the authors.
+We are grateful for comments from Svenja Fluhrer, Bisrat Haile, Luitfred Kissoly, Giulia Malevolti, Lukas Mogge, Niklas Murken, Claudio Ngassa, Ephraim Nkonya, Nelson Ochieng, Julian Röckert, participants of the 2021 LANDac conference, the 2021 Households in Conflict workshop, the International Association for the Study of the Commons Land Commons conference, the 2022 PEGNet conference, the 2023 Centre for the Study of African Economies conference, and participants in the Adaptation in Agricultural Systems Ph.D. seminar at PIK.
+We particularly thank Anja Faße and the research staff at the University of Hannover and the Sokoine University of Agriculture for implementing the panel survey and for making the data available to us.
+The research was funded by the German National Academic Foundation, the SCARF project funded by the International Climate Initiative (IKI), and the Agrica project funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The household survey was collected as a part of the Trans-SEC project, which was funded by the German Federal Ministry of Education and Research and cofinanced by BMZ.
+We thank the Leibniz Centre for Agricultural Landscape Research for coordinating the Trans-SEC project.
+Responsibility for the content of this article lies solely with the authors.